 Homeopathy in the 21st Century

 It’s time to dramatically improve homeopathic prescribing by enhancing it with Applied Kinesiology (AK), otherwise known as ‘muscle testing’.
 AK is a method of obtaining real time information regarding the current state of the mind-body system.
 Incredibly, it is able to confirm, not only the correct prescription, but even potency.
 In difficult cases where several remedies appear indicated, AK can determine for a certainty which (if, indeed, any) of the selections are an energy match.
-AK allows practitioners to shed philosophical dogmas and repeat remedies quickly when needed while use complementary remedies (other remedies known to continue the healing process where the original left off) with more certainty and greater dexterity.
+AK allows practitioners to shed philosophical dogmas and repeat remedies quickly when needed while using complementary remedies (other remedies known to continue the healing process where the original left off) with more certainty and greater dexterity.
 For those who have made the leap and plugged AK into their work flow, the stunning results can leave no doubt it should be integrated into any comprehensive Classical Homeopathic education in the 21st century.
 Ah, but will it?
 That would require Homeopathic leaders break free from fixity of thinking (the hallmark of the psychotic miasm homeopathy itself seeks to cure) and demonstrate curiosity, creativity and flexibility (indeed, humility) to advance this amazing gift that Homeopathy is to humanity.

 My Approach to Homeopathy